 Have you seen much spam in your inbox lately?
 Probably not, which means the technology is doing its job after all.

-If that’s not enough, then imagine how machine learning can help in the areas of translation, plagiarism detection, credit decisions, social media, personal recommendations, and assistance.
+Still, not enough?
+Well, then imagine how machine learning can help in the areas of translation, plagiarism detection, credit decisions, social media, personal recommendations, and assistance.

 And that’s not the entire story.